 If you share a pet cat or dog, get home early, pop some Champagne in the fridge and prepare a beautiful meal.
 Put the ring on your pet’s collar and have them greet your partner as they walk in the door.
 As soon as they spot the ring, propose and celebrate your engagement with a chilled glass of bubbly and a great meal.

-Valentine’s Proposal Speech Ideas for Every Type of Man
+Proposing to Him: Valentine’s Proposal Speech Ideas

-How to Say I Love You to The Football Fan
+How to Propose to The Football Fan

 First things first, get your timing right.
 Switching off the Arsenal match at 60 minutes to pour him a glass of champagne and declare your undying love would simply demonstrate a lack of true understanding.